zivoy/marian-extension/src/extractors/README.md

 ## Utility functions

-There are some util function that you can use to make it easier to implement an extractor
+There are some util functions that you can use to make it easier to implement an extractor

 You can find them in [utils.js](../shared/utils.js).